-Grandma's easy lemon meringue pie recipes make the best-tasting pies imaginable.
+Grandma's homemade lemon meringue pie recipes make the best-tasting pies imaginable.
 Why?
-Because these tangy lemon pies are topped with a delightful baked meringue that's so good it simply melts in your mouth.
+Because these tangy lemon pies are topped with a fluffy baked meringue that's so good it simply melts in your mouth.

 I really love eating these old fashioned dessert pies, and you will too.
-But, I now have a problem: I no longer enjoy eating a slice of lemon pie that isn't homemade!
-Other pies simply can't match the exceptional taste of these amazing fruit pies crowned with a fluffy homemade meringue.
-I dare you to bake one and see how good it tastes.
+But, I now have a problem: I no longer want to eat a slice of lemon pie that isn't homemade!

 Mom's Recipe Scrapbooks (c.
 1920s)